ravi-kumar7/documentation/docs/device-connect/rest-api.md

 | salt | String | A salt which is computed basis logic mentioned in the section below |

 :::danger IMPORTANT
-Please not that this `CUSTOMER_ID` is the same used as the unique identifier used in Android SDK while syncing the data.
+Please note that this `CUSTOMER_ID` is the same used as the unique identifier used in Android SDK while syncing the data.
 :::

 ### Calculating salt